 However, when it comes to Time & Materials billing for digital forensics – Price Shoppers Beware!

-Here are three areas to watch for:
+Here are three areas to watch for with digital investigation costs:

 1. Low initial pricing.
 While this sounds great and appeals to the wallet, it is commonly caused by gross underestimation of the time a matter will actually take and is primarily a ‘foot-in-the-door’ tactic.
 There is some truth to ‘You Get What You Pay For’ in this business and once you sign the dotted line with an inexpensive IT guy who bought some off-the-shelf digital forensics software – regret is sure to follow.